RaccoonBLR/filmoteka/README.en.md

 1. See the list of trending movies.
 2. Search for a movie.
 3. Find information on the specified film.
-4. Create your own library with watched movies.
+4. Create your own library of watched movies.
 5. Create your own library with a queue of movies to watch.
 6. Conveniently and quickly add and remove necessary movies from libraries.